zenderock/servelink-app/README.md

 ### Local development

 The app is mounted inside of its container, so any change will show up immediately.
-However,certain parts of the app are using SSE so changes may not appear until you closed the tabs with the app open (FastAPI won't reload until all active connections are closed).
+However, certain parts of the app are using SSE so changes may not appear until you closed the tabs with the app open (FastAPI won't reload until all active connections are closed).

 The worker is also mounted but will usually require a restart: `docker-compose restart worker`.